STIM-Lab/scwatter/README.md

 ## Workflow
-1. Generate you sample.
+1. Generate your sample.
-	* It should be a .npy file with the dimension of [Z, Y, X].
+	* It should be a .npy file with the dimensions of [Z, Y, X].
 	* You can you tileSample.py to generate a 3D sample.

 2. Select a proper executable from sCWatter, sCWatterplane, and sCWatterlayer.
 The calculated field will be saved as .cw file.
 For example: